Sanbikaa/Class02/README.md

 - <p>There are two components to a decision:
 - An expression is evaluated, which returns a value
-- A conditional statement says what to do in a given situation</p?
+- A conditional statement says what to do in a given situation</p>
-- You can evaluate a situation by comparing one value in the script to what you expect it might be.
-The result will be a boolean: True or false.
+- <p>You can evaluate a situation by comparing one value in the script to what you expect it might be.
+The result will be a boolean: True or false.</p>